-In a way, this is a nod to a moment in an early First-Season episode, "The Tortelli Tort", where Diane drives Sam nuts by repeatedly correcting him to the same effect.
+In a way, this is a nod to a moment in an early Season One episode, "The Tortelli Tort," when Diane drives Sam nuts by repeatedly correcting him to the same effect.
 (Of course, as dream-Sam lampshades, as the series progresses, Diane often "slips" and dangles propositions without any thought.)

-Another recap featured Cliff explaining what happened in an episode that happened to be Frasier's first appearance, while showing a slideshow of his (Cliff, that is) vacation in Florida.
+Another recap features Cliff explaining what happened in an episode that happened to be Frasier's first appearance, while showing a slideshow of Cliff's vacation in Florida.

-One episode began with one that featured various actors trying to tell family members/friends what happened before being interrupted.
+One episode begins with one that features various actors trying to tell family members/friends what happened before being interrupted.

 Rapid Hair Growth: Subverted in an episode when the guys have a beard growing contest over the course of a month or so; Cliff's beard doesn't grow in much during the contest, then on measuring day he comes in with a full, lush beard and wins.
 Then he calls his mother over for some help: he cheated by supergluing hair to his face and now he needs her to take him to the hospital to get it removed.